parkermac/LO/extract/tef2/README.md

 ---

 `extract_sections.py` does the hard work of extracting transport and tracer values (interpolated from the rho-grid to the u- or v-grid) from a sequence of hourly history files from a ROMS run.
 Of course the run has to have the same grid that you specified when running `create_sect_df.py`.
-As usual in the LO system you use command line arguments to tell it which [gtagex], [ctag], time range, and whether or not to get bio veriables.
+As usual in the LO system you use command line arguments to tell it which [gtagex], [ctag], time range, and whether or not to get bio variables.

 To speed things up this calls `get_one_section.py` with many simultaneous subprocess calls.
 This is the code to look at to see which bio variables are being extracted.

 The output ends up with the full raw extraction in a NetCDF file, one for each section and named for the section, e.g. 'ai1.nc'.
-The output folder is` LO_output/extract/[gtagex]/extractions_[date range]`.
+The output, and that of subsequent steps, goes into:

+**LO_output/extract/[gtagex]/tef2 = (+)**

+in a folder called

+**(+)/extractions_[date range]**

 Here is an example of how the results for one section are packed in the NetCDF file:
 ```